 Feel like cooling off but don’t want to get sandy?
 The local pools in Ballina & Alstonville are the place you want to be!

 Both Ballina & Alstonville Pool complexes consist of a two swimming pools - a 25m semi-enclosed pool (perfect for those that like to touch the bottom and stay out of the sun!), an eight lane 50m pool as well as a splash park for children.
 There is plenty of undercover seating areas with BBQ facilities available so you can turn your swim into a whole day out.

 There is more to Ballina Shire than just beaches.
 Our hinterland provides lovely scenic attractions that are easily accessible for wheelchairs and prams.

 Victoria Park Nature Reserve one of the last surviving remnants of the original rainforest, known as the Big Scrub and is a perfect spot for a relaxing day out with the family in the Northern Rivers.

 Meander the easy and accessible boardwalk (which is completely flat) and you’ll immediately be transported to a tranquil tropical wonderland.
 Take a moment to absorb the cool quiet of the rainforest and you might catch a glimpse of the shy red-legged pademelon or the colourful wompoo fruit-dove.

 When thoughts turn to lunch, enjoy a relaxing barbecue at the shaded picnic tables, to a backdrop of lush rainforest.
-The facilities make the picnic area an ideal spot for older people, groups and families with the area being fully wheelchair accessible and great for the pram.
+The facilities make the picnic area an ideal spot for older people, groups and families.
 There are toilets on site, these are non flush toilets.
 Pets and domestic animals (other than certified assistance animals) are not permitted.

 You will need to take all your own water.